deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 Under the hood this extension uses the [PowerShell ScheduledTasks cmdlets][PowerShellScheduledTasksDocumentationUrl], so the functionality it can offer is limited to what those cmdlets provide.

+## Changelog

+See what's changed in the extension over time by viewing [the changelog](docs/Changelog.md).

 ### Additional ideas to implement

 - Add option to specify if "Can't find task with the given path and name" should be treated as a warning or an error.